 Werner and I had met online on numerous occasions due to a great initiative our mutual friend Jörg had during the Covid-19 pandemic.
 He formed a small group on Facebook, where photo enthusiasts (Photographers, Models) from various genres of photography meet up every week to discuss photography, criticize each other’s photos and learn with each other.
 There are even plans for future exhibits, so, great job Jörg!

-Werner was also one of the generous people that took part in my auction for ALS a while back, and he won one of my photographs.
-So, before we’d go through the hassle of sending such a big photograph, we decided it was time for a visit!
+Werner was also one of the generous people who took part in my auction for ALS a while back, and he won one of my photographs.
+So, before we go through the hassle of sending such a big photograph, we decided it was time for a visit!

 After a great breakfast, we took the subway to Olympia Einkaufszentrum.
 From there we took a nice walk through Olympia Park, where Werner told me all about its history, from cool stuff he experienced there himself to the terror attacks.
 I could not have wished for a greater Guide to Munich